Life As a Transportation Engineer

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-- Transportation Design Engineer
+- Transportation Planning Engineer

 - Road Engineer

-Job Opportunities for Transportation Engineers
+Job Demand for Transportation Engineers

 There were about 303,500 jobs for Transportation Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 32,200 new jobs for Transportation Engineer by 2026.
 The BLS estimates 25,900 yearly job openings in this field.